MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/security-updates-pks.md

 |Microsoft Entra Connect Health AD FS agent|[All alerts](how-to-connect-health-alert-catalog.md#alerts-for-active-directory-federation-services)|

 ## Minimum versions
 To take advantage of our latest security improvements, we strongly encourage customers to upgrade to the following builds by **September 23, 2024**.
-To avoid any service impact you should be using the following minimum versions:
+To avoid any service impact, you should be using the following minimum versions:

 - Microsoft Entra Connect: [version 2.3.2.0](reference-connect-version-history.md#2320) or higher
 - Microsoft Entra Connect Health